 - Western Digital Story Telling Project

-As a prospective international student, you are required to pay your fees for the first teaching session before you can be enrolled as a Western Sydney University student.
+As a prospective international student, you are required to pay your fees for the first teaching term before you can be enrolled as a Western Sydney University student.

-You are required to enrol in a full-time load of 4 units, or 40 credit points, for each teaching session.
+You are required to enrol in a full-time load for each teaching term.
 This is a condition of your Student Visa.

 You will be advised of your exact fees on your official offer letter, including tuition fees and compulsory Overseas (International) Student Health Cover.

 - 2022 International Undergraduate Fee Schedule (opens in a new window)

 - 2022 International Postgraduate Fee Schedule (opens in a new window)

 - 2021 International Undergraduate Fee Schedule (opens in a new window)

 - 2021 International Postgraduate Fee Schedule (opens in a new window)